otterize/docs/docs/_common/install-otterize-istio-enabled.md

 :::note This example disable network policy enforcement.

-This chart is a bundle of the Otterize intents operator, Otterize credentials operator, Otterize network mapper.
+This chart is a bundle of the Otterize intents operator, the Otterize credentials operator, and the Otterize network mapper.
 Initial deployment may take a couple of minutes.
-You can add the `--wait` flag for Helm to wait for deployment to complete and all pods to be Ready, or manually watch for all pods to be `Ready` using `kubectl get pods -n otterize-system -w`.
+You can add the `--wait` flag for Helm to wait for deployment to complete and all pods to be `Ready`, or manually watch for all pods to be `Ready` using `kubectl get pods -n otterize-system -w`.

 After all the pods are ready you should see the following (or similar) in your terminal when you run `kubectl get pods -n otterize-system`: